Oystershell scale, Lepidosaphes ulmi

 Chemical control

-Horticultural oils work by smothering insects or mites on plants and can be effective tools in oysterscale management.
+Horticultural oils display low toxicity toward non-target organisms and work by smothering insects or mites on plants, making them effective tools in oystershell scale management.
 Those applied during the plant’s dormant period are called dormant oils and target overwintering oystershell scale eggs.
 It is important to note that other controls may also be necessary to treat heavy outbreaks.
 More information on horticultural oils is available here.

+Insecticide applications are most effective against the crawler stage before they settle down and form a waxy coating.
 Using the monitoring methods described above, plants should be examined to determine the crawler period before applying insecticides since seasonal timing varies due to spring weather conditions.
-While crawlers can be killed with most insecticides, the most effective insecticides are those with persistent activity since eggs hatch over time.
-For more information on chemical control options for oystershell scale, consult the full factsheet.
+Some effective insecticides against the oystershell scale include insect growth regulators like buprofezin or pyriproxifen, or systemic insecticides such as dinotefuran applied as soil drench or bole/stem sprays.
+In addition, a single application of carbaryl can protect susceptible trees throughout the emergence period.
+Monitoring should continue after the insecticide application to evaluate its efficacy.
+While crawlers can be killed with most insecticides, the most effective chemical controls are those with persistent activity since eggs hatch over time.
+For more information on chemical control options for oystershell scale, visit the full factsheet.

 CSU Extension Fact Sheet